tex/vimpreviewpandoc/README.md

 ## Features

- - Preview your markdown documents with Konqueror or Firefox
+ - Preview your MarkDown documents with Konqueror or Firefox

     - Scroll browser's view to show changed area automatically
     - Generate `dot` graphs with `graphviz`